unilock/Yttr/README.md

 # Yttr
 *Voidtech and other goodies*

-**The GitHub repository for Yttr is now a [mirror of the Gitea repository](https://git.sleeping.town/unascribed/Yttr).** GitHub-side issues will still be responded to.

 A mod about the Void, what has gone before, and where you'll go from here.

 A bit of a hodgepodge of random stuff I thought would be cool.
 It spiralled out of control, and is